Many churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.

 3. Recognize Volunteer Contributions

-Just like employees, volunteers should be recognized and rewarded for good performance.
+Similar to employees, volunteers should be recognized and rewarded for good performance.

-Regardless, take the time to think about what volunteers contribute, and recognize them for their efforts.
+Regardless, take the time to think about what volunteers contribute and recognize them for their efforts.

 For example, if volunteers are working long hours to cover areas that are experiencing a shortage of workers, take some time to let the volunteers know that their hard work did not go unnoticed.

-4. Celebrate Successes
+5. Celebrate Successes

 Anyone who has been involved in a church event understands that it takes a lot of work to pull it off successfully.